辛宝Otto

 • Enter any name for Product Name.

-• For Interface, I tried selecting Storyboard instead of SwiftUI.
+• For Interface, I tried selecting Storyboard and not selecting SwiftUI.

 • Deselect Include Tests.

-Click Next, and the following popup window will appear, asking you to choose the location to store the code.
+Click Next, and the following popup will appear, allowing you to choose the code storage path.

 image.png